How to Handle Leaf 'Litter'

 A final note: Give special protection to fallen leaves near water sources.
 Frogs, toads, salamanders, and lightning bugs are especially likely to use these sites.

-Paper?
-If handled correctly, shredded office paper, newsprint, and those nifty compostable take-out food containers will break down, but to what avail?
+Paper instead of leaves?
+If handled correctly, shredded office paper, newsprint, and those nifty compostable take-out food containers will break down in a compost pile, but to what avail?
 Fall leaves are full of plant nutrition and essential micro-nutrients as well as billions of microbes; teeming with microscopic life, they put life back into worn out soils.
-But paper products have none of those attributes; they are sterile and nutrient-free.
-Yes, paper will technically 'compost' (i.e. eventually degrade) but it will not BECOME compost.
+But paper products have none of those attributes; they are sterile, nutrient-free and may contain bleach and heavy metals.
+Paper will technically ‘compost’ (i.e. eventually degrade) but it will not BECOME compost.

 I feel compelled to add that some nasty pest insects also spend winter the same way, like dangerous and aggressive yellow jackets.
 As the summertime hive begins to die, impregnated females take flight, overwinter in leaf litter and emerge in the spring.
-They find an old mouse or vole hole, fly into it, and begin to birth the workers who will enlarge the hole and build a large complex nest inside; a nest that will hold thousands of mad stingers by mid-August.
+They find an old mouse or vole hole, fly into it, and begin to give birth to workers who will enlarge the hole and build a large complex nest inside; a nest that will contain thousands of mad stingers by mid-August.

-Thankfully, I don't suffer this moral dilemma.
-My home and garden are surrounded by untouched woodlands.
-I have a small forest just across the street, and a larger one behind and around my home, where leaves are left to fall and the only plants pulled are invasives (like multiflora rose) and overly aggressive natives like poison ivy and Virginia creeper.
+Thankfully, I don’t suffer this moral dilemma.
+I have a small forest just across the street, and a larger one behind and around my home, where leaves are left to nature.

-We do, however, suck up the leaves that fall on the garden and walkways, shredding them as we suck, using a leaf blower with a vacuum setting, and then pile them into bins where they are mixed with spent coffee grounds to eventually transform into better garden soil than anything you can buy.
-(Kitchen waste goes into my multi-level worm bin.)
+We do, however, suck up the leaves that fall on our walkways and garden, and what passes for a lawn in the backyard, using a leaf blower with a vacuum setting and collection bag, which shreds them into smaller pieces as they are collected.
+Then we empty the bags into bins where they are mixed with spent coffee grounds and weeds that have not gone to seed, eventually creating better garden soil than anything you can buy.
+(Kitchen waste goes into my multi-level worm bin, to avoid attracting vermin to the outdoor compost.)

 Back to the main event: Should you leave your leaves alone?
 Or work with them to horticultural benefit?
-The answer depends a good deal on where you live and what you saw in your garden this past year.
+The answer depends a good deal on your individual situation.

 Conversely, you should research which butterflies, beneficials and pollinators spend the winter in leaves in your region.
 Unless the leaves are on your lawn or a patio, walkway or other potentially slippery surface, leave them be.
 Otherwise just rake them off the lawn and walkways and into small piles.
 That won’t hurt the good (or bad) bugs.